RiccardoRacca315163/MLDLproject/README.md

 - [Contacts](#Contacts)

 ### Disclaim 1
 All outputs that are not necessary for understanding the code have been removed for readability purposes, to optimize space, and to improve rendering on GitHub.
-If you want to see the complete Colab with all outputs, it is available here: [(link)] https://colab.research.google.com/drive/1XxMJic6YQY6c4x80FzJWw7JasdRDxW44#scrollTo=cpWsqiln5ZFg .
+If you want to see the complete Colab with all outputs, it is available here: https://colab.research.google.com/drive/1XxMJic6YQY6c4x80FzJWw7JasdRDxW44#scrollTo=cpWsqiln5ZFg .
 Especially for video QA, it is recommended to view it by opening the Google Colab with the given link, or to refer to the QA results table

 ### Disclaim 2
 The models implemented can be found in the following GitHub repository: https://github.com/Auroraleone/episodic-memory_Auro